Massospora cicadina: Discovery

 In 1845, John H. B. Latrobe read a memoir of Benjamin Banneker at a meeting of the Maryland Historical Society.
 Latrobe reported that Banneker had in April 1800 described in his record book some of the characteristics of the periodical cicada, whose Brood X would soon begin emerging where he lived.
 In his description, Banneker wrote that the insects: ... begin to Sing or make a noise from first they come out of the Earth till they die.
-The hindermost part rots off, and it does not appear to be any pain to them, for they still continue on Singing till they die".
+The hindermost part rots off, and it does not appear to be any pain to them, for they still continue on Singing till they die.

 In 1851, Joseph Leidy described and illustrated the fungus that had apparently caused the abdominal "rot" that Banneker had observed.
 In 1879, Charles Horton Peck described the fungus and named it Massospora cicadina.
 Peck placed the fungus among the class Coniomycetes, but in 1888 Thaxter and Forbes placed it instead in Entomophthoraceae.
 It was not until 1921 that the pathogen's microscopic characteristics were thoroughly studied by Speare, who found that conidia germinate quickly when placed in a nutrient substance.

 Hosts

-M. cicadina infects Magicicada species, which are 13 and 17-year periodical cicadas.
+M. cicadina infects Magicicada species, which are 13- and 17-year periodical cicadas.
 Magicicada species spend most of their lives underground as nymphs, feeding on xylem fluids of tree roots.
 They dig upwards through the soil to molt into adults and emerge above ground after 13 or 17 years.
 Adult periodical cicadas live only for 4 to 6 weeks, to mate and deposit their eggs.
 Females attract males for mating by flicking their wings, while males produce a mating call.
 After mating, female cicadas deposit up to 600 or more eggs in V-shaped cuts on tree twigs (usually 20 eggs at a time in each cut).

 Life cycle

+This image shows the confirmed and possible modes of transmission for cicadas infected with M. cicadina.
+Red lines represent an infected cicada, and black lines correspond to a healthy cicada.
+(Dashed lines show incubation periods for both the cicada and the fungus.)
+The question marks denote other possible routes of transmission.